mdn/kuma/docs/development.rst

 - ``docs.txt`` - contains dependencies that are required to build the docs

-- ``testing.txt`` - a file for tests dependencies, both local and automatic
+- ``local.txt`` - contains dependencies needed for local development and testing

 - ``travis.txt`` - a file used by the ``.travis.yml`` config file when
   running automatic testing